haagahelia/ohke-teknologiat/01_docker/Docker_InfoAndStatus_commands.md

-# Some Docker status and information commands
+# Some useful Docker status and information commands

-Please suggest more!
+Learn these!
+And please suggest more!
 Good to test what all of these do:

 ```
 docker --version